yashas-s/Gantt-chart-Timeline/README.md

 # About React App

-This is a gantt-chat timeline app created using react.
+This is a gantt-chart timeline app created using react.

 ## Scripts used
 React Js, HTML, CSS, React-Bootstrap.